bwRavencl/ControllerBuddy-Install-Script/README.md

 3. **On Linux only:** Make `InstallControllerBuddy.sh` executable with: `chmod +x InstallControllerBuddy.sh`
 4. Double click the downloaded file `InstallControllerBuddy.sh` to start installing / updating
 5. Regularly launch `Update ControllerBuddy` from the Start menu to receive latest updates for ControllerBuddy and the ControllerBuddy-Profiles
-6. You may also want to come back to this page from time to time to get the updated versions of `InstallControllerBuddy.sh`
-7. If you would like to remove ControllerBuddy from your system run `Uninstall ControllerBuddy` from the Start menu
+6. If you would like to remove ControllerBuddy from your system run `Uninstall ControllerBuddy` from the Start menu